bendudson/hermes-3/docs/sphinx/components.rst

 Evolves the pressure in time.
 This pressure is named `P<species>` where `<species>` is the short name of the evolving species e.g. `Pe`.

+By default parallel thermal conduction is included, which requires a collision time.
+If collisions are not calculated, then thermal conduction should be turned off by setting `thermal_conduction = false` in the input options.

+Notes:

+- Heat conduction through the boundary is turned off currently.
+This is because heat losses are usually calculated at the sheath, so any additional heat conduction would be in addition to the sheath heat transmission already included.

+The implementation is in `EvolvePressure`:

+.. doxygenstruct:: EvolvePressure
+   :members:

 Species parallel dynamics
 -------------------------